 14. Decorate with more frosting and fresh strawberries.

-- Softened Butter: If you forget to soften your butter ahead of time (boy, have I been there!) then watch my hack to soften butter in 10 minutes.
+- If you forget to soften your butter ahead of time (boy, have I been there!) then watch my hack to soften butter in 10 minutes.
+Cold, stiff butter won't whip up evenly, which is what makes smoothing it onto the cake layers a breeze.

 Equipment